-The aws:ec2/eip:Eip resource, part of the Pulumi AWS provider, allocates Elastic IP addresses and manages their association with EC2 instances or network interfaces.
+The aws:ec2/eip:Eip resource, part of the Pulumi AWS provider, allocates Elastic IP addresses and optionally associates them with EC2 instances or network interfaces.
 This guide focuses on two capabilities: instance and network interface association, and BYOIP and IPAM pool allocation.

 Elastic IPs require an Internet Gateway in the VPC before association, though examples don’t show this dependency explicitly.
 The examples are intentionally small.
-Combine them with your own VPC infrastructure and dependency management.
+Combine them with your own VPC infrastructure, Internet Gateways, and dependency management.

 Associate an Elastic IP with an EC2 instance